Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

 Tricyclic Antidepressants

-Tricyclic antidepressants (TCAs) are an older class of antidepressant drugs.
-Although they may be “effective medication used for anxiety and depression”, doctors often prescribe SSRIs instead, as they cause fewer side effects.
-However, TCAs may be useful for some people, especially if other medications do not provide relief.
+TCAs are a well established subclass of antidepressant medications.
+Although they may be “effective medication used for anxiety and depression,” doctors often prescribe SSRIs instead, as they cause fewer side effects.
+However, TCAs may be helpful for some people, primarily if other medications do not provide relief.

 Examples of TCAs for anxiety include: